Improving Access to Care

 Please consider whether Pharmacy First can help you with your problem before you call the surgery.
 For more information click on

-GP Appointments are triaged by reception and our Nurse Practitioners.
-We aim to offer a GP appointment within 5 working days and up to 4 weeks in advance.
+GP Appointments are triaged by reception and our Advanced Nurse Practitioners.
+Currently we aim to offer a GP appointment within 5 working days and up to 4 weeks in advance.

 GP Telephone Appointments.
 If you think this may be helpful, please ring the surgery, before 11.30am to arrange for a GP to call.